 Reliability concerns that one is usually faced with when labelling datasets is eliminated by using machine labelling.
-The larger question remains as always the validity concerns.
-First, most of the large language models rely heavily on a computational approach to language and semantics.
-This is rooted in the distributional semantics proposed by Firth and Harris.
-In general, this approach allows us to mathematically describe the relationship between different words, accounting for various aspects as well.
-The inner workings of the AI models like BERT have been somewhat mysterious to us, as the computations are too large and complex for a human to actually grasp.
-A recent paper by Anthropic showed that it is possible to interpret parts of these models mechanistically, to actually explore the different relationships between different words and phrases.
+The computer computes the same result every time.
+The larger question remains as always, the validity concerns.
+First, the inner workings of the AI models like BERT have been somewhat mysterious to us, as the computations are too large and complex for a human to actually grasp.
+A recent paper by Anthropic showed that it is possible to interpret parts of these models mechanistically, to explore the different relationships between different words and phrases.
 It is however too recent for us to be able to apply it in this context.
+Secondly, our corpus in this study and the corpus used to train the Norwegian language models is not a corpus without quirks.
+Manual inspections were required in many cases, and we are certain that further investments in enhancing the Norwegian National Library’s digitized data would be wise, and beneficial for everyone using it.

-Our methodology seems to yield useful results, although the approach would benefit from more iterative work.
-There is still room for improvement on almost every aspect, some would be quite costly, but also very beneficial – other will take som testing and large scale efforts
+Our methodology yield useful results, this novel approach would benefit from more iterative work.
+There is still room for improvement on almost every aspect, some would be quite costly, but also very beneficial – other will take more iterations.
+We thus present a novel methodology, but as with anything truly novel it is also yet to be discovered what the actual limitations and biggest are.

 Analysis, A periodization and a great many figures